QualitaX/haura/README.md

 # haura

-This repository is dedicated to prototyping and developing a proof-of-concept for Ethereum staking rate swaps using the ERC-6123.
+This repository is dedicated to prototyping and developing a proof-of-concept for Ethereum staking rate swaps using the ERC-6123 specification.
-This project is in its early stages and aims to explore SDCs (using different benchmark rates) that allow users to hedge or speculate on Ethereum staking rewards.
+This project is in its early stages and aims to explore SDCs (using different benchmark rates) that allow users to hedge or speculate on Ethereum staking rate.

 ## Copyright